timkley/weaviate-php/README.md

 ## Todo

+- [ ] Missing endpoints

 ## Credits

 I took a lot of inspiration from existing packages like [mailgun/mailgun-php](https://github.com/mailgun/mailgun-php) or [lepikhinb/fathom-api](https://github.com/lepikhinb/fathom-api).

+And of course [Weaviate](https://weaviate.io/) for providing this great project.

 Thanks for contributing to open source!